Plan of Study

 The form must be signed by you, your advisor, and the Graduate Program Director.
 You can have Terry Hayden check your form before your advisor signs it.
 After you and your advisor sign the form, leave the form with Terry.
 She will get the Graduate Program Director signature, and then will make copies.
 She will send the original to the Registrar's Office, send a copy to the Office of Graduate Education, and keep a copy for your file.

 If the courses you end up taking are different from those listed on the Plan of Study, you must file a revised Plan of Study form.
+You don't need to file a revision every time you make a change, but your Plan of Study will need to be up to date any time you submit a request to the Office of Graduate Education, and when you graduate.
 If the only change is the date of graduation, but the courses you take stay the same, you do not need to file a new Plan of Study.